bwsw/sj-platform/SJDocs/source/Glossary.rst

   The system processes events in a stream only once

 Handler
-  A programm module processing streams.
+  A program module processing streams.

 Instance
   A full range of settings to perform an exact executor type.